Sebastian-Griesbach/Improving-Policy-Conditioned-Value-Functions/README.md

 ## Run experiments
 The `experiments` folder contains configurations for most experiments of the thesis in a custom format.
 The script `execute_experiment.py` offers the possibility to run these configurations.
-For Example
+For example
 ```
 python execute_experiment.py hc_comp_s_pcac_fp 50000
 ```
 will run the experiment with the name `hc_comp_s_pcac_fp` for 50000 exploration steps.
 How many time steps in the environment are executed for one exploration step depends on the specific algorithm.
 All other parameters are set in the according `config.ini` file (here *experiments/hc_comp_s_pcac_fp/config.ini*).
-At the end of the run a Checkpoint is created in the experiment Folder with an incremental run ID.
-This Checkpoint may be used to evaluate the policy or continue training.
+At the end of the run a checkpoint is created in the experiment folder with an incremental run ID.
+This checkpoint may be used to evaluate the policy or continue training.
 Rerunning the command will result in a newly initialized run.
 Old runs can also be continued by including the `--run_id` option as follows:
 ```
 python execute_experiment.py hc_comp_s_pcac_fp 50000 --run_id 1 --device "cpu"
 ```